How to take the ADKAR model from theory to practice

 Howspace is a digital platform that can help you put all these building blocks into action.
 Participants can take an active role in the change process by using one central platform to share their thoughts and collaborate.

 Check out our free template ADKAR Awareness Stage!
-This template will help you execute the first stage of The ADKAR® Model of change in your organization and build organization-wide awareness about the reason and need for change.
+This template will help you execute the first stage of The ADKAR® change management model in your organization and build organization-wide awareness about the reason and need for change.

 Already a Howspace-user?
 You can add the template to your account here.